-However, while on ConvertFlow's paid plans, you'll have access to advanced campaigns too, which are flows and broadcasts.
+However, while on ConvertFlow's Business plan, you'll have access to the advanced campaign manager called broadcasts.

-This means you'll have 3 campaign types, each with a different use case and priority level.
-Standalone CTAs, flows and broadcasts.
+This means you'll have 2 campaign types, each with a different use case and priority level.
+Standalone CTA campaigns and broadcast campaigns.

 CTA Campaign Types

 These are ordered by campaign priority level:

 Broadcasts are high-priority campaigns.
-Any CTAs launched through a broadcast campaign will override CTAs launched through campaigns with a lower priority level (standalone CTAs and flows).
+Any CTAs launched through a broadcast campaign will override standalone CTAs.

-This means, if you had an overlay in a flow targeting your home page, and were to launch an overlay through a broadcast that targets the home page, the overlay in the broadcast will get priority and display.
+This means, if you had an overlay targeting your home page, and were to launch an overlay through a broadcast that targets the home page, the overlay in the broadcast will get priority and display.